CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 #### INF.9.A11 Ban on the use of unsafe environments (CIA)

-It SHOULD set criteria for the work environment that must be met to at least be met so that information with increased protection requirements can be handled mobile.
+It SHOULD set criteria for the work environment that must be met at least so that information with increased protection requirements can be handled on the go.
 The criteria should cover at least the following topics:

 * Access and access by third parties,
 * closed and, if necessary, lockable or guarded rooms,